 This means if you’re already receiving retirement benefits and you’ve been diagnosed with a catastrophic illness, you will not be able to apply for additional benefits due to a disability.

 Medically Qualifying for Disability Benefits

 To medically qualify for disability benefits, you’ll need to meet the SSA’s definition of disability: A condition that prevents an applicant from working for 12 months or more, or results in death.
 Anyone in hospice care will automatically meet the SSA’s definition of disability, unless you’re still maintaining employment.

-The SSA will refer to its own medical guide of qualifying criteria when evaluating a claim.
+The SSA will refer to its own medical guide of qualifying criteria, known as the Blue Book, when evaluating a claim.
 There are hundreds of listed conditions that require hospice care.
 For example, someone with ALS will qualify with only a diagnosis that was established using “standard medical procedures,” such as reviewing EMGs, MRIs, and your medical history.

 Applicants with any metastatic cancer (cancer that’s spread to other organs) will also medically qualify for disability benefits.
 The entire guideline for eligibility can be found online, so you can review the criteria with your doctor to determine if you’re eligible if you’re worried your claim will be denied.

 If you pass away and leave dependent family members behind, they’ll be protected by Social Security disability benefits.
 The following family members are eligible for survivors’ benefits under your account:

 - A child* under age 18, or under age 19 while still in high school

 - A spouse with a disability over age 50

 - A spouse of any age who’s caring for your child under age 16